DEAN: So…it’s a show?

 151. The Great Stink 7.05

 Reasoning: Insert witty joke about this episode stinking here.
 No but actually, this episode reeks, much like Stars Hollow.
 The audience suspends a lot of disbelief when it comes to the town, but having a train of pickles derail, causing the whole town to smell for days because Taylor refuses to clean it up, is a little much.
 The subplot is also stinky.
 Rory meets Logan’s new business partners and one of them is a gorgeous, intelligent blonde.
 So naturally the stunning, witty, kind, successful Rory gets intimated by her.
-If Rory Gilmore gets threatened by someone he works with for no other than the fact that she’s pretty, what expectations are setting on the viewers regarding self worth?
+If Rory Gilmore gets threatened by someone he works with for no other reason than the fact that she’s pretty, what expectations are the writers setting on the viewers regarding self worth?
 I may be reading too much into this, but I’m a firm believe in representation and this does not make me feel good.

 Rory: Hey, what’s going on?